Disco Volante (Mr. Bungle album)

-Disco Volante (Italian for UFO, literally Flying Saucer) is the second studio album by American experimental rock band Mr. Bungle.
+Disco Volante (Italian for UFO, literally Flying Saucer) is the second studio album by the American experimental rock band Mr. Bungle.
 It was released on October 10, 1995, through Warner Bros., and is often considered their most experimental album, mixing elements from such varied styles as death metal, jazz, Arabic music, musique concrète, easy listening, klezmer, and tango.

 Background

 The album's title refers to the name of the yacht of the same name featured in the James Bond film Thunderball, meaning "flying saucer" in Italian.
-Mr. Bungle had previously covered the film's theme song live and in studio, but it was never officially released.
+Mr. Bungle had previously covered the film's theme song live and in the studio, but it was never officially released.

 Disco Volante would be founding member Theo Lengyel's final album with the band, leaving shortly after the tour due to "artistic differences".
 Drummer Danny Heifetz would later comment, "I miss him.
 He added a huge chemical imbalance that helped us on the road.
 He hates us and rightfully so.
 The music changed, plain and simple.
 Very little call for saxes, trombone or flute.
 He was an original member.
 I'm not.
 Makes me feel a bit like a union-buster."

 Regarding the writing process of the album, bassist Trevor Dunn wrote on his website:

 Trey was listening to his own collection of weird stuff as well—exotica, electro-acoustic, noise, middle eastern, techno.
 I remember him going to raves a lot back then.
 Mike was really into Joe Meek, the Peter Thomas soundtrack to Raumpatrouille, Kagel and the tangos of Troilo.
 He would show up between tours to work with us and add his beautifully low-fi input (i.e The Bends).
 With all this weirdness I realized it was time to revamp Platypus.
 Danny, Trey and I spent hours deconstructing and literally imploding the original arrangement to the point of superimposing the "verse" with the "chorus".
 I think that's still my proudest lyrical input.
 And Bär (!) finally stopped referring to Bungle as "you guys" and started writing for the band.